pan-cynthia/emotion-detection/README.md

 A real time emotion detection application using React for the frontend and Flask + Tensorflow + OpenCV for the backend.
 The model detects human faces and classifies emotions into one of seven categories: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.

+Access a live demo [here](https://pan-cynthia.github.io/emotion-detection/).

+## Note

+The backend is hosted on a free Render service that goes to sleep when inactive.

+If no data is showing up on the frontend (GitHub pages), please visit the backend once to wake it up: [Backend API](https://emotion-detection-ebqp.onrender.com/)

+After ~30 seconds, refresh the frontend and it should display correctly.

 ## Prerequisites

 [Docker](https://www.docker.com/products/docker-desktop) must be installed to build and run the backend and notebooks.